Torsten Stenzel: Return of 'Planet Love Records' (2011–2019)

 was made public on 20 January.
 The Black Hole management announced upcoming new releases via Planet Love Records by acts such as York, Kai Tracid, Steve Brian, Asheni, Jennifer Paige, Deep Voices and Doris Pearson.
 Furthermore, there will also be new 2016 remixes from tracks out of the Planet Love Classics catalogue and from his new Studio Album "Traveller".

-Mike Oldfield - Tubular Beats
+Mike Oldfield – Tubular Beats

-On February 1, 2013 world-renowned artist Mike Oldfield released the album Tubular Beats.
+On 1 February 2013 world-renowned artist Mike Oldfield released the album Tubular Beats.
 As a collaboration between Mike Oldfield and Torsten Stenzel 'Tubular Beats' is a collection of some of the best known Oldfield tracks, remixed by Torsten under his York moniker.
 Unlike with previous club mixes, the album is a true two-sided collaboration between Oldfield and Stenzel, making use of parts from the original multitrack tapes as well as new parts played by Oldfield.

-The album took two years to be completed, Torsten used the Apollo 8 recording in the song "Let There Be light", this gave the song the York's touch.
-On "Never Too Far" they used a track that both wrote together for York's album "Islanders", this result in one of the album's best songs, the peaceful background including Tarja Turunen voice invites the listener to a relaxation voyage.